 Equifax, Experian, and TransUnion are the main credit bureaus that collect information to generate your credit reports, but they vary in how they calculate your credit scores.

-They measure the likelihood we will pay our credit obligations and specially on time.
-We will dig in these 3 bureaus and what they do.
+They measure the likelihood we will pay our credit obligations and especially on time.
+We will dig into these 3 bureaus and what they do.

 Based in Atlanta it has been in business since 1899 and it operates or has investments in 24 countries.
 Equifax offers credit fraud protection and identity theft to consumers and sells credit reports to businesses.

 They support clients in more than 40 countries and it was named ‘World’s most innovative companies” by Forbes in 2018.
 It promotes itself as “the leading global information services company.”